How, when, and why should you use the second-person point of view? But first, what is a point of view (POV)?

 You can see by these selected first lines of the book that it is an unusual style for fiction.

 “You are not the kind of guy who would be at a place like this at this time of the morning.
-How did you get here?
-It was your friend Tad Allagash.

-Your brain is rushing with Brazilian marching powder.
 You are talking to a girl with a shaved head.
 You want to meet the kind of girl who isn’t going to be here.

 But here you are, and you cannot say that the terrain is entirely unfamiliar, although the details are fuzzy.”

-Then there is Margaret Atwood and her short story “Happy Endings,” which is told from both a second and a third-person point of view.
+She tells the story from both a second and a third-person point of view.

-The most common use of writing in the second person point of view is for self-help and advice books.
+The most common use of writing in the second-person point of view is for self-help and advice books.

 Lorrie Moore wrote a collection of short stories, Self-Help, which features pieces written in the second person.